sanjams2/sanjams.dev/content/index.md

 - Hierarchical All-Reduce - mostly a learning excercise to build a framework for performing all-reduce in a hierarchical fashion
 - Claude Code Conversation Explorer - a tool (likely within Claude Code itself) which visualizes Claude Code conversations
 - SRE Battle RL Environment - building an RL environment where an agent learning to be an SRE faces off against a ["chaos-monkey"](https://netflix.github.io/chaosmonkey/) agent.
 Reward criteria roughly based on alarms in OK state.
-- DSAAS - this ones for me
+- DSAAS - this ones for me...

 #### profiles